trevisanj/f311/docs/source/pyfant.rst

 Spectral synthesis
 ==================

-Welcome!!

-pyfant is a Python interface for the `PFANT Spectral Synthesis Software <http://trevisanj.github.io/PFANT>`__ for Astronomy.
+This section describes the Python interface for the `PFANT Spectral Synthesis Software <http://trevisanj.github.io/PFANT>`__ for Astronomy.

 Spectral synthesis softwares have a fundamental role in Astronomy.